GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 - $20 \bmod 12 = 8$.
 - $-1 \bmod 12 = 11$.

 Addition and multiplication follow the usual rules, followed by reduction modulo $p$.
-In the Schiavinato Cipher, the modulus is the prime
+In Schiavinato Sharing, the modulus is the prime

 $$
 p = 2053